Pennsylvania State Capitol Complex: Development history

 In the 1910s the state recognized the need for additional space, and acquired the area then known as the Eighth Ward, between Commonwealth Avenue and North 7th Street.
 Arnold Brunner was selected to develop a master landscaping and design plan for this space, which he did using then-fashionable City Beautiful principles.
 Although only small portions of his vision were realized in his lifetime (he died in 1925), the resulting landscape is very much in keeping with his original plans.
 The principal deviation is the area now occupied by the East Wing.
 Brunner had planned this as a "People's Forecourt", an open space whose landscaping would tie the Capitol and the North and South Buildings together visually.
 In execution, the area became a parking lot serving the capitol until the East Wing was built, providing a different and more modern type of visual unity.

+Recent history

+R. Budd Dwyer holding a revolver seconds before shooting himself through the roof of his mouth.

+On January 22, 1987, State Treasurer of Pennsylvania R. Budd Dwyer shot and killed himself at a press conference held inside the Pennsylvania Finance Building on the complex a day before he was to be sentenced for accepting a bribe.

 The Capitol building was listed on the National Register of Historic Places in 1977, and was designated a National Historic Landmark in 2006.
 The latter designation was expanded to include the entire area of the complex south of North Street in 2013.